Sherman5A/microsoft-notes/azure/architecture/services/azure-vpns.md

     - Every data packet is evaluating against a set of IP addresses to choose the tunnel where the packet is sent.
 2. Route-based
-    - IPSec tunnels modlled as network interfaces.
-IP routing then decides which tunnel inerfaces to use for each packet.
+    - IPSec tunnels modelled as network interfaces.
+IP routing then decides which tunnel interfaces to use for each packet.
-    - This makes route-based VPNs more resiliant to changes in network topology.
+    - This makes route-based VPNs more resilient to changes in network topology.

 Route-based gateways are used when you require:
-- Connections between virtual netowrks
+- Connections between virtual networks
 - Point to site connections
-- Multisite connections
+- Multi-site connections

 # VPN Availability